Deligne--Lusztig duality on the moduli stack of bundles: Outline of the proof

 \ssec{Step 3: diagram chasing}

-Using the base-change isomorphisms, and using the facts that $\mbK(P)$ is a $!$-extension along $\ol{\Bun}_{G,P}\to \ol{\Bun}_G$, one can simplify the source and target of $'\gamma_P$.
-Let us state the result directly\footnote{The result below only serves as motivation and will be incorporated into Lemma \ref{lem-diagram-chasing}.} Consider the correspondences
+Using the base-change isomorphisms, and using the facts that $\mbK(P)$ is a $!$-extension along $\ol{\Bun}_{G,P}\to \ol{\Bun}_G$, one can simplify the source and target of $\gamma'_P$.
+Let us state the result directly\footnote{The result below only serves as motivation and will be incorporated into Lemma \ref{lem-diagram-chasing}.}.